marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 The methods are: [`initialize`](../api/component.md#initialize), [`validate`](../api/component.md#validate), [`render`](../api/component.md#render), [`update`](../api/component.md#update), [`destroy`](../api/component.md#destroy).

-When initialized, the methods are called once in this order:
+When initialized, these methods are called once in this order:

 1. `initialize`
 1. `validate`
 1. `render`
 1. `update`

-Every time the component state is updated (via [`setState`](../api/component.md#setstate)), they are called in this order:
+Every time the component state is updated (via [`setState`](../api/component.md#setstate)), these methods are called in this order:

 1. `validate`
 1. `render`